Black Lives Matter: here's how you can help right now

 We know the protests may bring out confusion and difficult feelings in our readers.
-We’d like to share resources that may help you better understand why millions have marched in cities across the US (and the world) to oppose a system that we feel unjustly targets, incarcerates, and kills black Americans.
+We’d like to share resources that may help you better understand why millions have marched in cities across the US (and the world) to oppose a system that disproportionately targets, incarcerates, and kills black Americans.

 We are exploring how we can support black lives and the Black Lives Matter movement as individuals and as a publication, through daily action and changes within TechRadar itself.